data-dot-all/dataall/pages/code.md

 - Suffixed with `_models`: it defines tables and their schemas in our Aurora RDS database.
 - Suffixed with `_repositories`: api calls against the RDS Aurora database.

-API code relies on the popular Python's `sqlalchemy` ORM package.
+Database data operations done by the backend rely on the popular Python's `sqlalchemy` ORM package.
 Here is an example of a query to find all deleted tables of a specific data.all dataset.
 ```
     @staticmethod
     def find_all_deleted_tables(session, dataset_uri):